 In this section of the workshop we will be learning about evaluating the quality of an Illumina MiSeq sequencing run.
-The process described here can be used with any FASTQ formatted file from any platform (e.g 454, Illumina, Ion Torrent, PacBio etc).
+The process described here can be used with any FASTQ formatted file from any platform (e.g. Illumina, PacBio etc).

-2nd (and 3rd) generation sequencers produce vast quantities of data.
-A single Illumina MiSeq lane will produce over 10 Gigabases (Gbp) of data.
+Sequencers produce vast quantities of data.
+A single Illumina MiSeq lane can produce up to 15 Gigabases (Gbp) of data.
 However, the error rates of these platforms are 10-100x higher than Sanger sequencing.
 They also have very different error profiles.
 Unlike Sanger sequencing, where the most reliable sequences tend to be in the middle, NGS platforms tend to be most reliable near the beginning of each read.